 VirtualPostMail (VPM) offers a FREE registered agent service in conjunction with select virtual mailbox plans.
 You can get the best of both worlds with a business address from the virtual mailbox and a service to handle your registered agent responsibilities on your behalf.
 Most traditional registered agent services deliver service of process via snail mail, you will have to wait for the mail to be physically delivered to you, which takes too long and you risk missing service of process deadlines.

 Not with VPM, though!
 Because VPM is a virtual mailbox, you’ll be able to receive same-day notifications through your online account when service of process or other legal correspondence is sent to you.
-This ensures that you’ll never miss a time-sensitive deadline.
+This ensures that you won't miss a time-sensitive deadline.

 Delaware Cost #4: Annual Franchise Tax